 What difference does this make?
 It literally prioritizes savings over spending since the money starts off in your savings account.
 Then it’s up to you to move the money out.
 Little things like this can help you save more and stick to a budget.

-Note: When using online and mobile banking, keep the number of withdrawals from your savings within the legal limit of six per month.
-There's no limit on the amount of transfers and withdrawals made in person at your bank or at an ATM.
+Keep the number of transfers to and from your savings within the legal limit of six per month.
+Note: Transfers made at your bank or at your bank's ATM do not count toward the six-per-month limit.

 Looking to pay off your loans faster?
 A simple change to your repayment strategy could do the trick, and it might be easier to incorporate into your budget than you’d think.